-Snowboots seem like an obvious choice, and you can pick up a pair starting at around $30 online or at a store.
-Snowboots are waterproof, have good traction on ice and snow, and usually marked with the temperature that they will keep your feet warm at.
+Snowboots seem like an obvious choice.
+They are waterproof, have good traction on ice and snow, and usually marked with the temperature that they will keep your feet warm at.
 But they are not very comfortable for extended wear and can be too cumbersome for driving.
 They are best for shoveling snow or any activity that involves actually wading through snow or for right after a snowfall before the streets are shoveled.

 - Gloves.
 Waterproof insulated gloves are a good investment, particularly if you have a car that you'll be scraping snow off.
 And several pairs of cheap gloves are nice to have.

 - Hat.
 What your science teacher told you is true.
 A large percentage of body heat is lost through your head, so a nice warm hat, preferably with ear flaps, is a must.

 - Ear Warmers.
 Ear warmers, or a wide headband that covers your ears, are also indispensable on windy days.
 When the wind blows, it usually comes from the North Pole, and unprotected ears are soon in agony.
 If you have a scarf, wrap a turn of it around your head in lieu of ear warmers.